MicrosoftDocs/azure-devops-docs/docs/test/reference-qa.md

 ### Q: Can I copy test cases from one project to another?

 **A:** Yes.
-See [Copy test cases](copy-clone-test-items.md#copy-test-cases), Copy test cases.
+See [Copy test cases](copy-clone-test-items.md#copy-test-cases).
 For Azure DevOps Server 2020 and later versions, you can copy test cases from within a project or another project to a test suite, or you can use the [Grid view to copy and paste test cases](copy-clone-test-items.md#copy-paste) from one suite to another.
 Optionally, you can [bulk import and export test cases](copy-clone-test-items.md#bulk-import-export).

 ### Q: Can I add an extra line to a test step?